aherbert/gdsc-smlm/docs/model_plugins.rst

 The ``Benchmark Filter Parameters`` plugin uses the top scoring filter from the ``Benchmark Filter Analysis`` plugin and searches for the best filter control parameters.
 The search algorithms are similar to those described in section :numref:`{number}: {name} <model_plugins:Filter Optimisation>` and the filters are scored using the same metrics.
 Due to the low number of parameters and the expected bounds for each parameter the number of combinations is expected to be small.
 Thus the genetic algorithm has been removed and a new algorithm has been added that allows enumeration of the entire range in appropriate step increments.

-In the the ``Benchmark Filter Analysis`` plugin the range for the parameter optimisation is defined using a filter set due unlimited number of filter combinations.
+In the ``Benchmark Filter Analysis`` plugin the range for the parameter optimisation is defined using a filter set due unlimited number of filter combinations.
 In contrast the ``Benchmark Filter Parameters`` plugin defines the range for the small set of parameters in the plugin dialog.
 The dialog is very similar to the dialog for the ``Benchmark Filter Analysis`` plugin.
 The following are different options for this plugin:

 .. list-table::
    :widths: 20 80